 Every time we’ve visited Rome we stay near the Vatican.
 We found most gluten-free restaurants in Rome to be within a 15 minute walk of the Vatican.
 The Vatican is huge, but you can walk all the way around it.

 Our first stop was at a little place called A gogo.
 They are “mostly gluten-free” meaning they actually have almost all gluten-free foods and a small section on the other side of the restaurant for foods with gluten.
 We tried the gluten-free arancini, gluten-free pizza, and some gluten-free pastries.
-If you want to make arancini to see what it tastes like, try my Gluten-Free Arancini.

 Everything was reasonably priced and tasted great.
 Our Air B & B was just around the corner so we stopped by a few more times for coffee and pastries, and again to grab a to-go lunch for your train ride out to Tuscany when we went on the Jovial Culinary Retreat.